Don’t Bother with Anything but Cloud Native Backup Solutions for OpenStack

 Expensive Centralized Management

-In the good ol’ days, a central backup administrator was the master of your company’s data universe.
-They knew each and every application, and created custom backup solutions that were catered to each.
+In the good old days, a central backup administrator was the master of your company’s data universe.
+They knew each and every application and created custom backup solutions that catered to each.
 The backup solutions they purchased reflected the keys-to-the-kingdom oligarchy.

 Today, IT departments that force-fit legacy products to create an OpenStack backup solution are walking a dangerous line.
 It’s simply not correct to assume that your cloud administrator has total and complete access to all tenant applications.
 Beyond that, it’s unwieldy to centralize backup and recovery activities to a handful of individuals rather than delegating them to the tenants who want control, anyway.
 Here, it makes sense to keep a lean centralized team and distribute the work across your organization via self-service GUIs.